How The BIOHM Gut Test Actually Works

 How long does it take to get your results?

 It takes about 4 to 6 weeks from the time the sample arrives at the lab.

 Where is the testing actually done?

 That’s one of the things that sets us apart.
 Essentially every other test is analyzed at a private lab.
 Every single BIOHM Gut Test is analyzed at Case Western School of Medicine, one of the top 25 medical research institutions in the United States.

 So once the analysis is done, what happens next?

-Once the results are in, we send your BIOHM Gut Report results directly to you by email.
+Once the results are in, we send your BIOHM Gut Test results directly to you by email.